INFRASTRUCTURE IS HAPPENING

 Mr Graeme Newton has more than 25 years’ experience in the infrastructure sector.
 In the past 15 years he has led large-scale, high profile and complex infrastructure projects within the private and public sector, with a strategic and delivery-oriented approach as a senior executive leading billions of dollars’ worth of projects.

 His vast experience and expertise in the industry has seen him awarded with the National Award for Excellence and the QUT Outstanding Alumni Award.
-Graeme was appointed by the Premier of Queensland in 2011 as CEO of the Queensland Reconstruction Authority to lead the recovery of the early 2011 natural disasters.
-He set the vision and strategy for the progression of over $14 billion in projects, including major roads, water, aviation, pipelines, rail and social infrastructure.
+Graeme was appointed by the Premier of Queensland in 2011 as the first CEO of the Queensland Reconstruction Authority.

 Over the years Graeme has worked in a range of different infrastructure leadership roles including the role of Director-General for the Department of Infrastructure and Planning where he was a key decision maker for Queensland, leading major infrastructure, investments, planning and project delivery.
 He was also appointed as Coordinator-General under the State Development and Public Works Organisation Act 1971 (Qld).

-Graeme’s extensive experience has led to him obtaining particular skills in strategic planning, risk amelioration, major project delivery, market strategy, contract negotiation, innovative financial models and media and stakeholder management.
-Graeme is currently Deloitte Australia’s Lead Partner for the Queensland Government with a national focus on the delivery of large, complex and high profile infrastructure and major capital projects.
+Graeme is currently the Head of Authority for the Cross River Rail Delivery Authority, on secondment from Deloitte Australia where he is Lead Partner for the Queensland Government with a national focus on the delivery of large, complex and high profile infrastructure and major capital projects.